Year 1 Sample Courses

 Put Your Faith to Work: Connect with your professors outside the classroom through several work-study programs.
 Experience first-hand what it looks like to engage both your faith and career.

 Gain a deeper understanding of Christian theology and ministry.
-At NGU, you’ll get ministry experience through the local church, your community, and even other cultures around the world.
+At NGU, you’ll get ministry experience through the local church, your community, and other cultures around the world.

 North Greenville University (NGU) admits students of any race, color, national and ethnic origin to all the rights, privileges programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in the administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.